cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/05-governance.md

       "@type": "/ibc.lightclients.wasm.v1.MsgMigrateContract",
-      "signer": "cosmos1...", // the authority address (e.g. the gov module account address) "client_id": "08-wasm-1", // client identifier of the Wasm light client contract that will be migrated "new_code_hash": "a8ad...4dc0", // SHA-256 hash of the Wasm byte code to migrate to, previously stored with MsgStoreCode
-      "msg": "{}" // JSON-encoded message to be passed to the contract on migration }
+      "signer": "cosmos1...", // the authority address (e.g. the gov module account address) "client_id": "08-wasm-1", // client identifier of the Wasm light client contract that will be migrated "checksum": "a8ad...4dc0", // SHA-256 hash of the Wasm byte code to migrate to, previously stored with MsgStoreCode "msg": "{}" // JSON-encoded message to be passed to the contract on migration }
   ],